organisciak/dissertation/document/4_posterior.md

 ## Subjective vs. Objective Assumptions

-Crowdsourced opinions can be treated in two ways: a personalized approach and a consensus-seeking approach.
+Crowdsourced opinions can be treated either through a personalized approach and a consensus-seeking approach.

 For personalization, a system assumes that each opinion is representative of a specific type of user, and that the data can be used to model the individual users.
 Collaborative filtering usually makes this assumption.